-“Organisational trust is at an all time low“, said Timms as he opened his session and went on to highlight examples of innovative companies operating outside of traditional business models.
-We heard examples from developers working in pairs whilst sharing one computer (essentially eradicating human error in coding) at Menlo, to the open book management and transparency at Sweetriot.
+“Organisational trust is at an all time low“, said Timms as he opened his session and highlighted examples of innovative companies operating outside traditional business models.
+We heard examples from developers working in pairs while sharing one computer (essentially eradicating human error in coding) at Menlo to the open book management and transparency at Sweetriot.

 Prodanciuc followed by informing us about the Alternative University in Romania, a democratic university with a self-directed learning culture for students, putting them at the heart of their education and aiming to re-invent the traditional university.

-Barnett-Roberts finished the session by providing us with some insight into how the values from the roots of John Lewis Partnership translate to today’s climate as they remain an employee-owned, profitable business.
+Barnett-Roberts finished the session by providing insight into how the values from the roots of the John Lewis Partnership translate to today’s climate as they remain an employee-owned, profitable business.

-Now from this, I don’t mean that we’re going to re-structure Natural HR as a John Lewis Partner model, or that everyone can come and go in the office as they please.
-What I mean is best explained by saying, the biggest HR question facing us is “How do we attract the right calibre of people to meet our business plan?”
+From this, I don’t mean that we will re-structure Natural HR as a John Lewis Partner model or that everyone can come and go in the office as they please.
+What I mean is best explained by saying the biggest HR question facing us is, “How do we attract the right calibre of people to meet our business plan?”

-However this is a very inward looking question about what we need, without taking into consideration what our potential workforce is looking for and what they need.
-Whilst we, of course, need to ensure that the needs of the business are met, the ever increasing challenge is how we can do that whilst accommodating an ever changing social and economic dynamic which is coming through into the workforce of tomorrow and, indeed, even today.
+However, this is a very inward-looking question about what we need without considering what our potential workforce is looking for and what they need.
+While we, of course, need to ensure that the needs of the business are met, the ever-increasing challenge is how we can do that while accommodating an ever-changing social and economic dynamic that is coming through into the workforce of tomorrow and, indeed, even today.

-To summarise my thoughts on the future of work – it’s businesses that need to adapt in order to attract and retain ‘human’ talent thus ensure sustainability.
-That may be, in the context of AI, recognising those skills which humans are more suited for and focusing our efforts there or simply just being more flexible to ensure we are an appealing place to work.
+To summarise my thoughts on the future of work, businesses need to adapt to attract and retain ‘human’ talent, thus ensuring sustainability.
+That may be, in the context of AI, recognising those skills that humans are more suited for and focusing our efforts there or simply just being more flexible to ensure we are an attractive place to work.

-How we actually do that is, of course, the million dollar question – finding a happy medium between business and employee need is never going to easy.
-If we do not get it right then this, in itself, could lead to an increase in AI and other tech even to the point of replacing people as businesses may find it easier to simply use technology rather than adapt the way they most likely will need to for the changing workforce.
+How we do that is the million-dollar question – finding a happy medium between business and employee needs will never be easy.
+If we do not get it right, then this, in itself, could lead to an increase in AI and other tech, even to the point of replacing people, as businesses may find it easier to use technology rather than adapt the way they most likely will need to for the changing workforce.